National Core Indicators

 Helping improve disability services across Nebraska

-Nebraska is participating in National Core Indicators (NCI) and the National Core Indicator Aging and Disabilities (NCI-AD) surveys to assess the quality of life for adults receiving services from certain Department of Health and Human Services programs.
+Nebraska participates in the National Core Indicators and the National Core Indicator Aging and Disabilities surveys to assess the quality of life for adults receiving services from certain Department of Health and Human Services programs.
 The goal is to improve these services, and your opinions and feedback help Nebraska do that.

-The NCI survey, also known as the Adult In-Person Survey, reaches out to adults with developmental disabilities and their families.
+The National Indicators Survey, also known as the Adult In-Person Survey, reaches out to adults with developmental disabilities and their families.

-The NCI-AD survey reaches out to adults receiving services through the Aged and Disabled (A&D) Waiver and the Traumatic Brain Injury Waiver, as well as, individuals receiving services through nursing care facilities or in their home through the Personal Assistance Services (PAS) program.
+The Aging and Disabilities National Indicators Survey reaches out to adults receiving services through the Aged and Disabled Waiver and the Traumatic Brain Injury Waiver, as well as, individuals receiving services through nursing care facilities or in their home through the Personal Assistance Services program.

 The surveys are funded by the Nebraska Department of Health and Human Services.
 The Munroe-Meyer Institute is an independent organization that has been contracted by the Nebraska Department of Health and Human Services to conduct face-to-face interviews with individuals receiving services.